alexellis/openfaas-puppeteer-template/README.md

 # openfaas-puppeteer-template

-This [OpenFaaS template](https://www.openfaas.com/) uses [docker-puppeteer by buildkite](https://github.com/buildkite/docker-puppeteer/) to give you access to [Puppeteer](https://github.com/puppeteer/puppeteer).
+This [OpenFaaS template](https://www.openfaas.com/) uses a container image published by the [Puppeteer project](https://ghcr.io/puppeteer/puppeteer) to give you access to [Puppeteer](https://github.com/puppeteer/puppeteer).
 Puppeteer is a popular tool that can automate a headless Chrome browser for scraping fully-rendered web pages.

 Use-cases: